 Questions Answers How do I enable Direct Port Access with a Dominion SX unit running SX3.1+ firmware?
-Enabling Direct Port Access (DPA) from the CLI in Dominion SX3.1.
-This capability was not supported in earlier releases.
+Enabling Direct Port Access (DPA) from the CLI in Dominion SX.
 Attached is a sample run for DPA configuration from CLI.
-The following are main steps: 1.
-Configure DPA mode from Configuration->Services.
+The following are main steps: Configure DPA mode from Configuration->Services.
 2. Configure which port need DPA and type of DPA (Telnet-TCP, SSH-TCP, IP ADDR) from Configuration->ports 3.
 Reboot SX 4.
 Reapply Configuration-Services settings, for SSH, Telnet to take effect of DPA settings.
 5. Reboot SX DPA should be functional on 2 nd reboot Can I use Dominion SX over a VPN connection?
 Yes, Dominion SX fits into most any network configuration utilizing TCP/IP.
 Set up the VPN (typically IPSec) connection then start the web-browser and enter the URL for the Dominion unit.
 The session to the Dominion runs transparently over the VPN tunnel.
 The Dominion SX uses the Web browser to access serial devices.
 What are the advantages of Java-enabled Web browser access?
-For many SolarisTM/Unix®/Linux system administrators, the de facto standard for accessing serial hosts is SSH.
+For many Solaris TM /Unix®/Linux system administrators, the de facto standard for accessing serial hosts is SSH.
 However, the SSH clients available for Unix/Linux do not support Apple Macintosh.
 Additionally, Java-enabled browsers are available on many platforms, including PDAs and handheld PCs.
 The easy "point-and-click" access offered by Dominion SX allows administrators secure access from any Java-enabled Web browser.
 I need an IP-enabled console switch.
 Now that Dominion SX support local (direct) Port access, beginning with release 2.2, by using the AUATC, can I connect a Dominion SX to the Paragon network, instead of using an SCS232 Console Switch (or equivalent)?
-Yes.
-Connect the AUATC to the Paragon switch, and connect the AUATC (DB-25-Male connector) to the Dominion SX (DB9-Male connector) using a DB25-female to DB9-female cable.
-Then Enable the local port access (LPA) feature on the Dominion SX; ensuring that the communication parameters (baud rate, parity, etc.) matches between the AUATC and the Dominion SX.
 What Authentication mechanisms does the Dominion SX support?
 Local database, RADIUS, LDAP/S, TACACS+, Active Directory, and Kerberos V5.
 What Authentication and Authorization mechanisms does the Dominion SX support?
 Local database, RADIUS, LDAP/S, TACACS+, Active Directory, Kerberos V5.
 Optionally, local authentication can be Disabled.